-If supported by the device, Zoom will negotiate encrypting meeting content such as video, audio and screen share using AES on a SIP or H323 endpoint.
+When supported and enabled on the device, Zoom will encrypt real-time media (video, audio and screen share) using AES on a SIP or H323 endpoint.
+Specific ciphers vary by manufacturer, model, and firmware version.
+Zoom supports up to AES-256.